 This camp is still in a seedling phase.
 They are working very hard to build a program to start their first camp.

 Expect to be involved from the start of restoring the land.
-Being involved from the start means you will help with the planification of the activities, set the baseline for measurements and tests which are necessary to have in order to observe the state of the soil.
+Being involved from the start means you will help with the planing the activities, set the baseline for measurements and tests which are necessary to have in order to observe the state of the soil.
 You will have the opportunity to develop your full potential as a person and get closer to the best version of yourself.

-The next camp is to be announced in May 2020.
+The next camp will be announced soon.

 As a camper, you will have the opportunity to:

-Accomodation at the main lodge
+Accommodation at the main lodge

 The main lodge provides room for three people and is equipped with hot ecological showers (rainwater) and there is a kitchen to cook your meals.

-Accomodation in houses
+Accommodation in houses

 We also have small houses available in the village nearby the main lodge.